desihub/redrock/README.rst

 That will install the templates with the code.
 Alternatively, the templates can be put elsewhere and set ``$RR_TEMPLATE_DIR`` to that location.

-Users are recommended to see details of `rrdesi` before running `redrock` to understand the      arguments in more details.
+We recommend users see details of `rrdesi` before running `redrock` to understand the arguments in more detail.

 Run::